dominiksalvet/asus-fan-control/.github/ISSUE_TEMPLATE/add-new-model.md

 ---
-name: New notebook model
+name: Add new model
 about: Propose adding support for a new notebook model
 title: ''
-labels: new notebook model
+labels: add new model
 assignees: dominiksalvet

 ---